 During her long and busy retirement, Mrs. Wilson travelled widely in the US and Canada to visit beloved family and friends, in particular her sister Bernice (Ontario) and her brother Harold and his wife Jeannine (Quebec/FL).
 She kept in regular touch with a wide circle of friends in Florida and upstate NY.
 Private graveside services will be held in Riverside Cemetery, Norwood and memorial remembrances in Thelma’s memory can be made to a favorite charity.
 Memories and condolences may be shared online at www.buckfuneralhome.com

-To send flowers to the family of Thelma Wilson, please visit Tribute Store
+To plant a tree in memory of Thelma Wilson, please visit Tribute Store